Randal Grichuk Player Props: Rockies vs. Nationals

-The Colorado Rockies, including Randal Grichuk (.462 on-base percentage in past 10 games, 94 points above season-long percentage), battle starter Trevor Williams and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+The Colorado Rockies, including Randal Grichuk and his .722 slugging percentage over his past 10 games, battle starter Jake Irvin and the Washington Nationals at Nationals Park, Wednesday at 12:05 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his most recent game against the Nationals.
+He had two hits (going 2-for-4) in his last game against the Nationals.

 Randal Grichuk Game Info & Props vs. the Nationals